fpdf-easytable/simple_unit_test/README.md

 Download the Simple Unit Test class and include the relevant files in your test suit.

 Compos---what?
-Seriously, since when the include statement became rocket science?
+Seriously, since when the php include statement and autoload became rocket science?

 # Documentation